Finnish Spitz

 The Finnish Spitz originated in the 1800s in Finland, where it was bred as a hunting dog.
 Almost extinct due to inbreeding at one point during its history, the Finnish Spitz is now valued as both a pet and a hunting dog.

-Dog Food for Your Finnish Spitz
+Best Dog Food for Your Finnish Spitz

 Features our exclusive balance of nutrients for growing puppies.